-Size Class: A = 0.25 acre or less; B = greater than 0.25 to 10 acres; C = 10 to 100 acres; D = 100 to 300 acres; E = 100 to 1,000 acres; E = 100 acres; E = 100 to 1,000 acres; E = 100 to 1,000 acres; E = 1
+Size Class: A = 0.25 acre or less; B = greater than 0.25 to 10 acres; C = 10 to 100 acres; D = 100 to 300 acres; E = 300 to 1,000 acres; E = 1,000 acres.

 As shown in Figure 4-95, natural wildfire occurrences (e.g., lightning ignitions) in the Eastern Region are common and particularly common in the high elevation rangelands in south-central portion of the region where there are expansive tracts of, mostly, wild rangelands intermixed with patches of forests.
 Human caused wildfire occurrences are also common and are, generally, concentrated near the region's municipalities or infrastructure.
 Regional fire managers and emergency planners should take note that over the last decade there has been a consistent increase in the number of wildfires attributed to human causes.
 From 2017 to 2021 the number of human-caused wildfires outnumbered the number of natural caused wildfires (MT DNRC 2022a).
 Figure 4-96 shows the total acres burned by year.